Sunday, December 24, 2023

 This play has divided critics and enthusiasts of Shakespeare for centuries; it has divided me, too.
 Some fifteen years ago I believed this not a comedy but a troll job by a bitter, disengaged author.
 Just this past week, though, I found myself chuckling along and enjoying it.

 As You Like It’s playful spirit and pastoral setting have won over many critics; so too has one of Shakespeare’s most dynamic and voluble characters, Rosalind.
-Back then I was checked in my pleasure by a bitter, persistent undertone of betrayal and disappointment.
+Back then I was checked in my pleasure by a persistent undertone of betrayal and disappointment.
 Perhaps time has conditioned me to accept such bleaker notes now.

 The narrative is still choppy and its finale a rushed, nonsensical mess.
 George Bernard Shaw described the title as a dig at an audience too easily pleased; it’s hard not to agree when much of the action involves offstage conversions and rescues.